 The warrants to purchase preferred stock are valued at each reporting period using the Black-Scholes-Merton model.
 This valuation includes observable inputs such as risk-free rate, as well as unobservable inputs for assumed volatility, the expected life of the warrants, and the fair value of the underlying preferred stock.
 See Note 3 to our consolidated financial statements included elsewhere in this prospectus for information concerning certain of the specific assumptions we used in applying the Black-Scholes option pricing model to determine the estimated fair value of our preferred stock warrants as of December 31, 2016 and 2017 and June 30, 2018.
-Following the closing of this offering, warrants to purchase an aggregate of 35,683,574 shares of preferred stock will be subject to automatic termination and warrants to purchase an aggregate of 1,544,983 shares of preferred stock will adjust into common stock warrants.
+Following the closing of this offering, warrants to purchase an aggregate of 35,683,574 shares of preferred stock will be subject to a mandatory net exercise and be converted to common stock and the warrants to purchase an aggregate of 1,544,983 shares of preferred stock will convert into common stock warrants.